Glossopteris: Extinction

 The Glossopteris forest ecosystems across Gondwana collapsed at the end of the Permian as part of the end-Permian mass extinction event.
 Dating of deposits in the Sydney Basin of Australia suggests that the collapse of the Glossopteris forest ecosystem occurred there before 252.3 million years ago, over 350,000 years before the main marine mass extinction at the Permian-Triassic boundary around 251.9 million years ago.
-The extinction event is thought to have been caused by the immense volcanic eruptions which formed Siberian Traps, leading to a sudden spike in temperatures, suggested to be around "10 to 15°C globally in a few hundred years" as well as other effects like depleting the ozone layer.
+The extinction event is thought to have been caused by the immense volcanic eruptions which formed the Siberian Traps, leading to a sudden spike in temperatures, suggested to be around "10 to 15°C globally in a few hundred years" as well as other effects like depleting the ozone layer.
 In its place, other plant such as Dicroidium would come to dominate Gondwana during the Triassic period.